shivam1608/JMailTM/README.md

 JMailTM is a Lightweight Java Wrapper for https://mail.tm API (A Temp Mail Service).
 It has a easy to use interface and callbacks with javaDoc.

 ### Version : 0.4
+> work on next major version 0.5 will start soon (more enhanced)

 ### Java 8 or 8+ Required
 ### Special Thanks to Mail.tm Team
 <img src="thanks.png" width="500" height="300">